thedynamiclinker/sudocode/zero/bible/1 - Genesis.md

 - Abram goes to Canaan.
 Lot goes to Buttsex Town.
 (Sodom.)
 - Cut to Lot in Sodom: "The people are bad to YHWH."
 - Cut to Abram in Canaan: YHWH says "Look in every direction at once lol." (why?)
 - 13:15.
-This pussy is all your pussy, I'll cover all this to your semen.
-Cum cum everywhere Yahmen.
+This pussy is all your pussy, I'll cover all this to your semen. come  come verywhere Yahmen.
 - "For all the land that you see, I’ll give it to you and to your seed forever.
 And I’ll make your seed like the dust of the earth, so that if a man could count the dust of the earth then your seed also could be counted."
 - 13:18: Abram rolls his eyes and builds another YHWH shrine.
 - Cut to immoral sex town: